raspberrypi/documentation/configuration/raspi-config.md

 # raspi-config

 `raspi-config` is the Raspberry Pi configuration tool written and maintained by [Alex Bradbury](https://github.com/asb).
+It targets Raspbian.

 ## Usage